Reddish South railway station: History

 With the redirection of the long-distance express services, the station became a scheduled stop for local traffic.
-Although the Stockport–Stalybridge Line escaped the 1960s Beeching cuts, when large numbers of cross-country branch lines were closed for being uneconomical, the station and line were gradually run down by British Rail over the next couple of decades.
+Although the Stockport–Stalybridge line escaped the 1960s Beeching cuts, when large numbers of cross-country branch lines were closed for being uneconomical, the station and line were gradually run down by British Rail over the next couple of decades (especially after a timetable revamp on the Leeds to Manchester main line in spring 1989, which saw most services diverted to serve Manchester Piccadilly rather than Victoria).

 The remaining original station building on one of the island platforms was demolished, with the sidings and engine shed removed.
 After the line was eventually reduced to a single track, the second island platform was abandoned.
 One of the track beds was sold off and the other was filled in.
 The station became a request stop.